 Everything is made of sturdy wood, and the ice cream scooper functions like the real thing.
 Your child can dig out a scoop, and it will stay in place until the small button is pressed to release it.

 The popularity of the Tinker Bell movie franchise is a great indication that little girls love fairies.
 I don’t know what it is about them, except maybe the magic, but I pretty much feel like every girl wants a fairy garden of her own.
 And here is one that includes a fairy named Dahlia, Pebbles the turtle, and Celeste the unicorn!

-The all-organic plants are easy to grow, and some even flower.
-Among many other plants there are Forget-Me-Nots, Chicory, Endive, Garnet Red Amaranthus, Dill, and Red Giant Mustard.
-Your child will love to play pretend with her fairy in the lush, colorful garden, and she’ll simultaneously learn responsibility as she tends for real growing plants.
+Your child will love to play pretend with her fairy, turtle, and unicorn in the lush, colorful garden.
+At the same time, she’ll learn responsibility as she tends for real growing plants.

 There’s something about little girls and tea parties.
-It’s a total cliche, but every little girl wants to have a pretend tea party.
+It’s a total cliche, but every little girl wants to have a pretend tea party with a pretend kitchen.
 There are about a billion tea sets to choose from, but I love this one from ALEX Toys.
 It’s made from tin, so it feels much fancier and sturdier than plastic sets.
 The tin also makes it look more like a real tea set, only it won’t shatter into tiny pieces when it’s dropped.

 This set, which comes in an awesome carrying case with a handle, includes a teapot with a lid, four cups, four saucers, four plates, and even a serving tray.
 The floral design throughout the pieces is simple and wonderfully childlike–not childish, which simply wouldn’t do for the elegant tea party your child will, of course, be hosting.